xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/man/en/DocFetcher_Manual.markdown

 **Query syntax**: With DocFetcher, you can do much more than simple word lookup.
 For example, you can use wildcards to search for words with a common start, like so: `wiki*`.
 To search for a certain phrase (i.e. a sequence of words in a specific order), surround the phrase with quotation marks: `"the quick brown fox"`.
 But that's barely the start.
 For an overview of all the supported contructs, see the [query syntax section](DocFetcher_Manual_files/Query_Syntax.html).

 **Portable document repository**: The portable version of DocFetcher allows you create a bundle containing DocFetcher, your documents and the associated indexes.
 You can then freely move this bundle around, e.g. onto CD-ROMs, USB drives, encrypted volumes or other computers.
-This is also useful for sharing a single document repository across a local area network or across different operating systems.
+This is also useful for sharing a single document repository across a local area network or across different operating systems in a dual-boot system.
 One important thing to keep in mind here is that the indexes must be created with *relative paths*.
 [Details](DocFetcher_Manual_files/Portable_Repositories.html).

-**Indexing configuration options**: For a detailed discussion of all those options on the indexing configuration window, click [here](http://todo.com).
-Perhaps the most interesting ones are:
+**Indexing configuration options**: For a detailed discussion of all those options on the indexing configuration window, click [here](DocFetcher_Manual_files/Indexing_Options.html).
+You can also reach this page directly from the configuration window by clicking on the `Help` button at the bottom of the window.
+Perhaps the most interesting configuration options are:

-* customizable file extensions for plain text files and zip archives
+* ***Customizable file extensions***: The file extensions for plain text files and zip archives are fully customizable.
+This is particularly useful for indexing source code files.
-* exclusion of certain files from indexing based on regular expressions
+* ***File exclusion***: You can exclude certain files from indexing based on regular expressions.
-* mime type detection
-* detection of HTML pairs
+* ***Mime type detection***: Without mime type detection, DocFetcher will just look at a file's extension (e.g. `'.doc'`) to determine its file type.
+With mime type detection, DocFetcher will also peek into the file's contents to see if it can find any better type info.
+This is slower than just checking the file extension, but it's useful for files that have the wrong file extension.
+* ***HTML pairing***: By default, DocFetcher treats an HTML file and its associated folder (e.g. a file `foo.html` and a folder `foo_files`) as a single document.
+The main purpose of this is to make all the "clutter" inside the HTML folders disappear from the search results.

+**Regular expressions**: Both the file exclusion and the mime type detection rely on so-called *regular expressions*.
+These are user-defined patterns that DocFetcher will match against filenames or filepaths.
+For example, to exclude all files starting with the word "journal", you can use this regular expression: `journal.*`.
+Note that this is slightly different from DocFetcher's query syntax, where you would omit the dot: `journal*`.
+If you want to know more about regular expressions, read this [brief introduction](DocFetcher_Manual_files/Regular_Expressions.html).

 * * *

 Caveats and Common Gotchas
 ==========================

 **Raising the memory limit**: DocFetcher, like all Java programs, has a fixed limit on how much memory it's allowed to use, known as the *Java heap size*.
 This memory limit must be set on startup, and DocFetcher currently chooses a default value of 256 MB.
 If you try to index a very, very large number of files, and/or if some of the indexed files are really huge (which is not uncommon with PDF files), then chances are DocFetcher will hit that memory limit.
-If this ever happens, you might want to [raise the memory limit](http://todo.com).
+If this ever happens, you might want to [raise the memory limit](DocFetcher_Manual_files/Memory_Limit.html).

 **Don't index system folders**: In contrast to other desktop search applications, DocFetcher was not designed for indexing system folders such as `C:`or `C:\Windows`.
 Doing so is discouraged for the following reasons: